Zequez/cv-maker/README.md

 cared about companies I worked no but said nothing about open source projects, personal projects or private clients from freelance work.
 So the format had to be extended.

-The CV should be accessible at [cv.zequez.space](https://cv.zequez.space)
+The CV for Akvelon should be accessible at [cv.zequez.space/akvelon](https://cv.zequez.space/akvelon)

+But then I realized that since I already had all the data now I could make one with my own style, so the main CV lives here on the root of the domain: [cv.zequez.space](https://cv.zequez.space)

 ## Development